 The Band Room is soundproofed and can be used for individual practice or to rehearse with a band.
 The electronic equipment available in the room means it is useful for any band that needs amplification (e.g. with guitars) or a drumkit; the room is best suited to non-classical ensembles.
 Users should report any difficulties or breakages to the JCR Band Room officer firstname.lastname@example.org.

-7 OB Basement Band Room can be booked with Lodge, and the keys signed out with the porters.
+7 OB Basement Band Room can be booked with via the intranet and the keys signed out with the porters.